s-zeid/site/projects/appbackup/index.md

 icon:   icon.png

 description: >
- AppBackup is an iOS app that lets you back up and restore saved data from App Store apps.
+ AppBackup is an app for jailbroken iOS devices that lets you back up and restore the saved data and settings of App Store apps.

 contents:
  Introduction:                        intro